Italian Recipe Book

 • In a large bowl add sieved flour, softened butter, sugar, baking powder and lemon zest.
 Mix with your hands until you get crumbly texture.

-2 cups all purpose flour, 2 oz butter, 2 tbsp sugar, 1 tsp baking powder, 1 lemon zest, 2 tbsp limoncello liqueur
+2 cups all purpose flour, 2 oz butter, 2 tablespoon sugar, 1 teaspoon baking powder, 1 lemon zest, 2 tablespoon limoncello liqueur

 • Add 2 beaten eggs, mix again until the dough comes together.
 Knead with your hands for a couple of minutes.
 As a result you should have a compact ball of dough.